Purranque: Climate

-It is classified as oceanic climate (Köppen climate classification: Cfb), on summer, the temperature reaches to 23°C, on winter are cold in Purranque, the temperature reaches to 4°C, frost are common on winter.
+It is classified as oceanic climate (Köppen climate classification: Cfb), on summer, the temperature reaches to 23°C, on winter, the temperature reaches to 4°C, frost are common on winter.

 Tourism

 The city is served by Canal Bajo Carlos Hott Siebert Airport, located near Osorno, and the El Tepual International Airport, located near Puerto Montt.
 Purranque have the catholic feast of Saint Sebastian, each 20 January.

 Demographics

 According to the 2002 census of the National Statistics Institute, Purranque spans an area of 1458.8 sqkm and has 20,705 inhabitants (10,354 men and 10,351 women).
 Of these, 13,265 (64.1%) lived in urban areas and 7,440 (35.9%) in rural areas.
 The population grew by 2.6% (529 persons) between the 1992 and 2002 censuses.

 Administration

 As a commune, Purranque is a third-level administrative division of Chile administered by a municipal council, headed by an alcalde who is directly elected every four years.
 The 2024-2028 alcalde is Alicia Villar Vargas (PRCH).